 Ending poverty in all its forms and everywhere

 Barcelona aims to halve poverty in all its dimensions, ensuring universal access to basic resources and services such as housing, energy, healthcare, and training.
-It is essential to eradicate extreme poverty, which in Barcelona is expressed especially in the homeless.
 All of this also strengthens people’s resilience to economic, social or environmental crises and disasters.